If you are planning to visit the NINO Library and/or the NINO Research Centre in 2023-2024, please take note.

 (Ga naar Nederlandse tekst)

 Leiden University is currently renovating its Humanities Campus.
 New premises for NINO, the Leiden Institute for Area Studies (including the School of Middle-Eastern Studies, School of Asian Studies, and School of Religious Studies), and other university departments, are planned to be ready in 2024.
-Read an update on the series of moves to “Cluster Zuid”, our new location, on Leiden University’s website.
+Read an update on the series of moves to our new location, on Leiden University’s website.

 From now until June 2024, NINO Library items may be differently or less available than usual.
 If you are travelling to Leiden to visit our library, please plan accordingly.
 Expect needing more time than usual to locate publications in our library.
 Expect to find publications in a different spot than you are used to.

 From now until June 2024, the NINO Research Centre is preparing all non-library collections for the move: we are taking measures to ensure that the Böhl Collection and our archive collections (among which the De Buck Archive) can be properly rehoused.
-Please note that all cuneiform texts and other objects in our Böhl Collection will be unavailable for consultation in January 2024, during final conservation measures, the move to and settling into new premises.

-September–December 2023 | Renumbering of all NINO Library items (new location codes in accordance with LCC system) | All publications receive a new label and are moved to a different, temporary location in our current library |
+September 2023–June 2024 | Renumbering of all NINO Library items (new location codes in accordance with LCC system) | All publications receive a new label and are moved to a different, temporary location in our current library |

-September 2023–April 2024 | Cataloguing and repacking of NINO archive collections | |
+September 2023–May 2024 | Cataloguing and repacking of NINO archive collections | |

-January 2024 | Repacking of Böhl Collection cuneiform tablets Move of tablets to UBL Special Collections |
+7–28 January, and 14–23 February 2024 | Repacking of Böhl Collection cuneiform tablets Move of tablets to UBL Special Collections |

 Cuneiform tablets are temporarily unavailable for consultation (duration unknown; several weeks) After the move, tablets can be consulted via UBL Special Collections |

-22–31 January 2024 | Move of NINO Library monographs selected for the Main University Library’s Open Stack “SUB” | Selected monographs become available on shelves (not loanable) in SUB (processing time estimated at one week) |
+30 January–2 February 2024 | Move of NINO Library monographs selected for the Main University Library’s Open Stack “SUB” | Selected monographs become available on shelves (not loanable) in SUB (processing time estimated at one week) |

-February–March or May 2024 | Move of all non-cuneiform objects in the Böhl Collection to Rijksmuseum van Oudheden | |
+February–April 2024 | Move of all non-cuneiform objects in the Böhl Collection to Rijksmuseum van Oudheden | |

-April 2024 | Humanities Faculty Office and Royal Netherlands Institute of Southeast Asian and Caribbean Studies (KITLV) move into “Cluster Zuid” | |
+May 2024 | Royal Netherlands Institute of Southeast Asian and Caribbean Studies (KITLV) moves into Herta Mohr Building | |

-May 2024 | African Studies Centre moves into “Cluster Zuid” | |
+May–June 2024 | African Studies Centre moves into Herta Mohr Building | |

-June 2024 | LIAS (including NINO Research Centre) moves into “Cluster Zuid” Classrooms in “Cluster Zuid” are furnished |
+3–28 June 2024 | All of LIAS moves into Herta Mohr building Classrooms are furnished |

 |

-International Institute for Asian Studies (IIAS) moves into “Cluster Zuid” Festive opening of “Cluster Zuid” |
+October 2024 | International Institute for Asian Studies (IIAS) moves into Herta Mohr Building |

 In the newly renovated building the NINO Research Centre will have its offices, and the NINO Library will form the Ancient Near Eastern section of Leiden University’s Middle Eastern Library.
 We are currently preparing for the impending move by renumbering all our library items, and relocating selected items to the University Library’s Open Stack “SUB”.
 Items selected for placement in the University Library’s Closed Stack “UBGM” have already moved and are available for loan.